 - Lie on an incline bench holding a dumbbell in either hand.

-- Slowly reach your arms out to the sides, keeping your elbows slightly bent.
-Lift your arms upwards, bringing the dumbbells towards each other so that your arms are forming the letter O.
+- Slowly reach your arms to the sides, keeping your elbows slightly bent.
+Lift your arms upwards, bringing the dumbbells towards each other so that your arms form the letter O.

 - Allow your arms to slowly lower to your starting position.